harishpumbhadia/harishpumbhadia/README.md

 ### Hi there 👋

 I am a Computer Science grad student studying in University of Texas at Arlington.
-I have Artificial Intelligence and database systems majors in my Masters of Science degree.
+Artificial Intelligence and Database Systems are the majors of my Masters of Science degree.

 I have more than a year of real-world industry experience in the field of software development.
 I have worked mainly in java related technologies.